rolandoalvarado/bob-v2/README.md

 Usage
 -----

-To run the tests once and generate the progress report:
+To run the tests and generate the progress report:

     run/verifier